Este2013/jira_watch/README.md

 ## PRIO

+### CRITICAL
+ - ✅ [BREAKING] Correct path for saving settings
+   - old settings will have to be migrated for users.
-CRITICAL fix deprecation of search API
+ - ✅ fix deprecation of search API

 ### EASY, IMPORTANT
+ - refresh (per few minutes, or manually)
  - improve user onboarding
-   - input validation
+   - ✅ input validation
-   - ☀️ preselect domain to 'Elgato'
+   - ✅ preselect domain to 'Elgato'
-   - Add a empty project list page to select projects to view
+   - ✅ [when no project is selected, all is shown] Add a empty project list page to select projects to view

 ### TOUGH, IMPORTANT
+ - mark update as read
- - view ticket status
+ - ticket status
+ - flag tkts for meetings
  - keep filter saved

 ### EASY, nice